unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 }
 ```

-This of course works great becuase we can bypass the overhead of looking up and applying a Resource that could be located anywhere in the Visual Tree from the element we are working on up to the Window Content or within the Application Resources.
+This of course works great because we can bypass the overhead of looking up and applying a Resource that could be located anywhere in the Visual Tree from the element we are working on up to the `Window.Content` or within the `Application.Resources`.
 It simplifies our code to simply set the value like:

 ```csharp
 new TextBlock()
     .Text(MyResources.MyString)
 ```

-Unfortunately app development is often not that simple.
+Unfortunately, app development is often not that simple.
 As a result it is helpful to find ways that we can make use of resources from our markup code.
 C# Markup provides us a few useful API's to achieve our goals.

 ### Creating a new Resource